-More recently the European Insurance CFO Forum Market Consistent Embedded Value Principles^{©1} ("MCEV Principles") were published in June 2008 by the CFO Forum with more clearly defined allowances for risk.
-A revision to these MCEV Principles was published in October 2009.
+In addition, the European Insurance CFO Forum Market Consistent Embedded Value Principles^{©1} ("MCEV Principles") were published in June 2008 by the CFO Forum with more clearly defined allowances for risk.
+Revisions to these MCEV Principles were published in October 2009 and in May 2016.